Updated on 21 April 2020

 Subsidies on wages paid during idle time

-Subsidies will be paid to employers who declare idle time because they cannot provide employees with agreed work due to the state of emergency or quarantine.
+Subsidies will be paid to employers who declare idle time because they cannot provide employees with agreed work due to the state of emergency and quarantine, and due to the work organisation there is no possibility to work remotely or the employee does not agree to work in another job offered to him or her.

 Payment of sickness benefits to family caregivers and other staff